oliverl-21/ansible-role-cisco-ios-update/README.md

 use at your own risk!

-Ansible role to update Cisco IOS-XE devices
+Ansible role to update Cisco IOS-XE Devices

-Supported Devices:
+tested Devices:

 - Catalyst 8000v
 - Catalyst 9800-CL, WiP

 ## Current Tasks

-1. get current version and compare to target version
+- get current Version and compare to target Version
-2. clean uncommited and unused firmware
+- clean uncommited and unused firmware if the device is an IOS-XE Device, else skip
+- assert that the Device is an IOS-XE and runs at least 16.10.01
+- if true all following tasks will run only if current version and target version are different
-3. copy image from server to device
+  - copy image from server to device
-4. unpack image in install mode on device
+  - unpack image in install mode on device
-5. save and reboot
+  - save and reboot
-6. wait for device to be online again
+  - wait for device to be online again
-7. verify version, commit update and cleanup
+  - verify version, commit update and cleanup

 ## ToDo

-- support further devices
+- test further Devices
 - error handling
 - conditional tasks, pyats currently not supported for Apple m1
-- implement old xe mechanism prior to x
+- implement old xe mechanism prior to v16.10.01

 ## Requirements

-Firmware Image on a for the device accesible server
+Firmware Image on a for the device accesible server (e.g. TFTP, HTTP, FTP)

 ## Role Variables